mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 06 November 2025

-- The average temperature today is 14.24˚C,
+- The average temperature today is 13.96˚C,
-- With highs of 14.99˚C and lows of 13.25˚C,
+- With highs of 14.99˚C and lows of 12.69˚C,
-- It may feel like 13.99˚C with overcast clouds
+- It may feel like 13.71˚C with broken clouds
-- The wind speed is 1.34m/s and visibility is 10000m
+- The wind speed is 2.68m/s and visibility is 10000m
-- The pressure is 1005hPa and humidity is 87%
+- The pressure is 1005hPa and humidity is 88%
 - The sun will rise at 07:11 and set at 16:31

 <!-- weather_marker ends -->